Windows 7: New and changed

 Window management in Windows 7 has several new features: Aero Snap maximizes a window when it is dragged to the top, left, or right of the screen.
 Dragging windows to the left or right edges of the screen allows users to snap software windows to either side of the screen, such that the windows take up half the screen.
 When a user moves windows that were snapped or maximized using Snap, the system restores their previous state.
 Snap functions can also be triggered with keyboard shortcuts.
 Aero Shake hides all inactive windows when the active window's title bar is dragged back and forth rapidly.

-Windows 7 includes 13 additional sound schemes, titled Afternoon, Calligraphy, Characters, Cityscape, Delta, Festival, Garden, Heritage, Landscape, Quirky, Raga, Savanna, and Sonata.
-Internet Spades, Internet Backgammon and Internet Checkers, which were removed from Windows Vista, were restored in Windows 7.
+Windows 7 includes 13 additional sound schemes; they are titled Afternoon, Calligraphy, Characters, Cityscape, Delta, Festival, Garden, Heritage, Landscape, Quirky, Raga, Savanna, and Sonata.
+Internet Spades, Internet Backgammon and Internet Checkers, which were removed in Windows Vista, were restored in Windows 7.
 Users are able to disable or customize many more Windows components than was possible in Windows Vista.
 New additions to this list of components include Internet Explorer 8, Windows Media Player 12, Windows Media Center, Windows Search, and Windows Gadget Platform.
 A new version of Microsoft Virtual PC, newly renamed as Windows Virtual PC was made available for Windows 7 Professional, Enterprise, and Ultimate editions.
 It allows multiple Windows environments, including Windows XP Mode, to run on the same machine.
 Windows XP Mode runs Windows XP in a virtual machine, and displays applications within separate windows on the Windows 7 desktop.
 Furthermore, Windows 7 supports the mounting of a virtual hard disk (VHD) as a normal data storage, and the bootloader delivered with Windows 7 can boot the Windows system from a VHD; however, this ability is only available in the Enterprise and Ultimate editions.
 The Remote Desktop Protocol (RDP) of Windows 7 is also enhanced to support real-time multimedia application including video playback and 3D games, thus allowing use of DirectX 10 in remote desktop environments.
 The three application limit, previously present in the Windows Vista and Windows XP Starter Editions, has been removed from Windows 7.
 All editions include some new and improved features, such as Windows Search, Security features, and some features new to Windows 7, that originated within Vista.
 Optional BitLocker Drive Encryption is included with Windows 7 Ultimate and Enterprise.
 Windows Defender is included; Microsoft Security Essentials antivirus software is a free download.
 All editions include Shadow Copy, which—every day or so—System Restore uses to take an automatic "previous version" snapshot of user files that have changed.
 Backup and restore have also been improved, and the Windows Recovery Environment—installed by default—replaces the optional Recovery Console of Windows XP.